agilbert1412/Archipelago.Gifting.Net/README.md

 closeTraitParser.RegisterAvailableGift(item, traits);
 ```

-This object should be kept in memory then when wanting to process traits, you just need to call
+The parser should be kept in memory for the whole duration of the session, to avoid having to register the same things over and over.
+When you receive a gift that you wish to parse by traits, you can do:
 ```cs
 List<string> matches = closeTraitParser.FindClosestAvailableGift(gift.Traits);
 ```